OVS-Kernel Hardware Acceleration

 This also removes the VF representor netdevices.

-On OSes or kernels that do not support devlink, moving to switchdev mode can be done using sysfs:
+For operating systems or kernels that do not support devlink, you can move to switchdev mode using sysfs:

 # echo switchdev > /sys/